 Asbestos is the common term used to describe naturally occurring fibrous material which was widely mined from several types of mineral rock.
-When it is processed into manufactured products, very small fibres ( some being one one-thousandth of a millimetre) are created.
+When it is processed into manufactured products, very small fibres ( some being one one-thousandth of a millimeter) are created.
 It is these invisible fibres that are dangerous when inhaled.
 Texspec Asbestos Removal are dedicated to the safe removal and replacement of these dangerous fibres… So it is very important to note that there is no known safe level of exposure to asbestos!

 Types of Asbestos

 Amosite – BROWN asbestos.